 It was Sunday, the day before the Philippines election, and I was in the slums of Hadrian’s Extension, Angeles City, about two hours’ drive north of Manila.
 Like any other Westerner, I soon drew a crowd of curious children.
 They had the big eyes and dusty, dusky skin familiar from the begging letters of aid agencies.

-It’s one thing to know that these children are hungry, and another to see them respond to food.
-Just like it’s one thing to hear of an election — in this case the national midterm election — and another to be here, amid the hot, wet slums with their sour cream smell, during the campaign and on voting day.
+It’s one thing to know that these children are hungry, and another to see them respond to food like that.
+Just like it’s one thing to hear of an election — in this case the national midterm election — and another to be here, in the hot, wet slums with their sour cream smell, during the campaign.

 The people of Hadrian’s Extension are among the estimated 30 per cent of Filipinos who lack the basic necessities of life.
 Some of them don’t officially exist — the funds were lacking for their births to be registered — and can’t vote.
 As for the rest — the election runs on their backs.
 Understand the slums, and you understand how Asia’s oldest democracy works in practice.